plurid/plurid/docs/ENGINE_PRODUCT_FUSION.md

 `routes[].application` stays available for a genuine per-route override, and is not built yet.

-### 2. Identity without the DOM
+### 2. Identity without the DOM — **DELIVERED 2026-09-14**

-`space.spawnPlane` and `view.addPlane` take an optional correlation token; `space.changed` kind `plane` reports `{ token, planeID, route, parameters }` when the plane is created and measured.
-Then a product never guesses a delay, never queries the DOM, and two planes of one route are distinguishable.
+`space.spawnPlane` and `view.addPlane` take an optional correlation token; `space.changed` kind `plane` reports `{ token, planeID, route, parameters, parentPlaneID }` when the plane is in the tree.
+A product never guesses a delay, never queries the DOM, and two planes of one route are distinguishable.
 This is the prerequisite for anything that arranges planes programmatically — including a product that lets a model open and place them.

+**How it resolves, and why that shape.** A command carrying a token records the planes that existed *when it was published*; the next tree is diffed against that set.
+A plane the host asked for is by definition one that was not there before, which is what makes the answer exact even when the same route is already open — precisely the case `querySelector` got wrong by returning the first match.
+It is answered from the TREE rather than a timer, because the tree is the moment a plane exists, and not knowing that moment is what forced the `setTimeout(450)` in the first place.
+A request is dropped after four tree changes: a route matching no registered plane never arrives, and a registry that only ever grows is a leak.
+A command without a token records nothing and publishes nothing — an answer, not a firehose.

+One thing the implementation found: the parameters are on `routeDivisions.**plane**`, not `.path` — `path` is empty for `/thread/:threadID`.
+Both are read, the plane's winning, so a host never has to know which division its parameters landed in.

+Held by `services/logic/correlation/__tests__` (15) and four round-trip tests through a real bus in `View/hooks/__tests__/pubsub.test.tsx`, each proven to fail: silencing the answer fails three, removing the baseline diff fails the already-open case, reading the wrong division fails two.

-### 3. Domain identity in observations
+### 3. Domain identity in observations — **PARTLY DELIVERED 2026-09-14**

-`space.changed` kinds `selection`, `tree` and `activePlane` carry each plane's parsed `parameters` beside its id.
-The engine already parsed them to build the plane; dropping them forces every consumer to re-derive them from a string.
+The `plane` observation carries `parameters`, and `planeParameters(tree, planeID)` / `parametersOf` are exported so a host reading ANY observation can resolve an id to its own vocabulary without a regex.
+What is still not done is putting `parameters` inline on `selection` / `tree` / `activePlane`: that changes the shape of observations consumers already parse, so it wants a deliberate version rather than being slipped in beside a fix.

 ### 4. Portable arrangement as the supported persistence format